zack-bitcoin/amoveo-docs/blog_posts/rsa_accumulators.md

 The goal of this blog post is to explore the trade-offs you can make for the different configurations you can have an RSA Accumulator in.

+RSA Accumulators have really long keys.
+If you are thinking of using an RSA accumulator, you should probably be using [pedersen commits](pedersen_commits.md) instead.

 Merkle Trees
 ===========